 Prior to joining Syndax, Briggs served as Chief Medical Officer and Executive VP for “Global Medicines Development” at AstraZeneca (ADR).
 His career also includes distinguished roles at AstraZeneca, Pfizer (PFE) and Merck (MRK).
 At AstraZeneca, he was head of global medicines development, where he oversaw all clinical development functions and late- stage clinical development projects.
 As Head of Clinical Development at Pfizer, he oversaw Phase I-III development and operations for all therapeutic areas before being appointed the head of Development, Medical Affairs, Safety and Regulatory Affairs for all Pfizer human health businesses.
 While serving as head of Oncology Development at Merck, Briggs oversaw the development and approval of vorinostat (Zolinza®) for the treatment of cutaneous T-cell lymphoma.
 Briggs formerly served as Chairman of the Board of Transcelerate, an industry-funded company charged with improving aspects of clinical trials.

 Briggs received his B.S.
 (Biology) from Georgetown University and his M.D. from the University of Connecticut, and completed a post-doctoral research fellowship in the Department of Genetics at Harvard Medical School and additional post-doctoral work at the Dana-Farber Cancer Institute.
 Briggs trained in Internal Medicine at the Massachusetts General Hospital and in Medical Oncology at the Dana-Farber Cancer Institute.

 Briggs serves on the Board of Directors of Oncorus and Repare Therapeutics, and is a member of the investment committee of the UBS Oncology Impact Fund by MPM Capital.

 Chief Financial Officer

 Kristen Laguerre is the Chief Financial Officer at Cullinan and Executive Partner, Finance at MPM Capital.

-With 19 years of financial leadership and management experience in the venture industry, Kristen most recently served as Partner and CFO at Flare Capital and, previously, Partner and CFO at Atlas Venture, an early stage life sciences and technology venture capital firm, where she was responsible for finance, operations and administration.
+With nearly 20 years of financial leadership and management experience in the venture capital industry, Kristen most recently served as Partner and CFO at Flare Capital and, previously, Partner and CFO at Atlas Venture, an early stage life sciences and technology venture capital firm, where she was responsible for finance, operations and administration.
 Before Atlas Venture, she served as Vice President-Finance at SoftBank Capital, where she was responsible for the financial matters, human resources and operations associated with both SoftBank’s venture funds as well as its global activities outside of East Asia.
 At the beginning of her career Kristen spent seven years at Arthur Andersen LLP.